ecsact-dev/ecsact_rt_entt/README.md

 ## System Views

-In the simpliest cases an Ecsact system lines up 1:1 with an EnTT view.
+In the simplest cases an Ecsact system lines up 1:1 with an EnTT view.

 ```ecsact
 package example;